Our long-term goal is to catalyze the progress of biomedical, analytical and forensic

 the Rice-Ramsperger-Kassel-Marcus (RRKM) theory of unimolecular dissociation,

-demonstrates that relative ion abundances in tandem mass spectra are expected
+below demonstrates that relative ion abundances in tandem mass spectra

-to follow approximately linear relationships with one another, even when the
+are expected to follow approximately linear relationships with one another,

-internal energy of the decomposing ion varies, such as between instruments
+even when the internal energy of the decomposing ion varies, such as between

 INTERVIEW WITH DR. JACKSON APPEARS ON FORENSICS COLLEGES WEBSITE (SEPT 2024)